 Some products can have multiple IP ratings, such as cellular devices.
 A common rating is IP55/IP57; this means that the unit was not able to pass the IPX6 liquid ingress test.
 If a unit lists only one rating, it indicates that it has passed all tests up to and including the specific number which is displayed.
 Sometimes there is rating IP68M and IP69K, which means it passed both tests.

 All Progressive Automations’ linear actuators are tested under the IEC’s (International Electrotechnical Commission) standard for Ingress Protection.
 Our linear actuators range from IP20 all the way up to IP69K.
-The PA-18 Track Linear Actuator and the PA-08 Mini Track Linear Actuator both have a rating of IP20 because both have open shaft housings which would allow water to enter into the unit.
+The PA-18 Track Linear Actuator and the PA-08 Mini Track Linear Actuator both have a rating of IP20 as they both have open shaft housings which would allow water to enter into the unit.
 This illustrates when a unit can hold against foreign objects but has zero protection against liquid.
 Units rated for IP66, like the PA-04 Linear Actuator and PA-09 Mini Industrial Actuator, are able to withstand both dust and liquid ingress.
 We have a new product PA-10 with the highest IP rating IP68M and IP69K.
 It is able to operate underwater and able to withstand high-pressure water jet when it’s not in motion.
 This is the highest IP rating product that we carried.

 All Progressive Automations’ linear actuators are designed and tested for stationary protection.
 When the actuator is in motion, the strokes can pull water into the shaft housing, allowing water to penetrate the DC motor which can cause irreparable damage.
 It is important not to operate actuators when they are wet/damp to avoid any type of water damage.
 However, for the PA-10 model, it has an IP rating of IP68M, which means the actuator is able to operate underwater.